Loop-induced direct detection signatures from CP-violating scalar mediators: Phenomenological implication

 A similar interplay between tree level and loop level can arise for $\phi_\chi = \pi/2$, $\phi_\text{SM} = 0$, in which case the tree-level process is coherently enhanced but suppressed by a factor $m_N/m_\chi$ in $c_{11}$, see eq.~(\ref{eq:NRcoeff}).
 The two scenarios however differ in their dependence on the target material.
 In particular, if tree-level scattering is spin-dependent, it will be absent in target materials with no nuclear spin, leading to a monotonically falling recoil spectrum from loop-induced spin-independent interactions.

 Let us finally revisit the discussion of how to approximate two-loop effects in our model.
 We compare in figure \ref{fig:CPComparisonCross} the spin-independent scattering cross section obtained with our approach (outlined in section~\ref{subsec:eff2Loop}) with the result of a full two-loop calculation including all heavy quarks.
 The left panel corresponds to the case of maximal CP violation ($\phi_\chi = 0$, $\phi_\text{SM} = \pi/2$), the right panel corresponds to the pure pseudoscalar case ($\phi_\chi = \phi_\text{SM} = \pi/2$).
-In both cases we fix $g_\chi$ by the relic density requirement and set $g_\text{SM} = 0.6$, consistent with the bounds discussed above (which are independent of $\phi_\chi$).
-We find very good agreement between the two approaches, confirming our approach for integrating out top quarks and neglecting the contribution from bottom and charm quarks.
+In both cases we fix $g_\chi$ by the relic density requirement and set $g_\text{SM} < 1$, consistent with the bounds discussed above (which are independent of $\phi_\chi$).
+As can be observed, the top-quark threshold results in a clear feature in the right panel because the underlying annihilation channel $\bar{\chi} \chi \to \bar{f} f$ is s-wave and dominates over $\bar{\chi} \chi \to a a $ for $m_\chi \geq m_t$.
+In the left panel the former annihilation channel suffers from p-wave suppression~\cite{Berlin:2014tja} and therefore, once the top-quark channel is kinematically allowed, only a rather mild feature is obtained.
+Importantly, we find very good agreement between the two two-loop approaches, confirming our approach for integrating out top quarks and neglecting the contribution from bottom and charm quarks.
 In the right panel we also show the cross section obtained if the pseudoscalar is integrated out before all heavy quarks, as previously suggested in refs.~\cite{Arcadi:2017wqi,Sanderson:2018lmj}.\footnote{Here we have used the coefficient $C_{S,q}$ from ref.~\cite{Arcadi:2017wqi} for the top quark and have fixed the overall sign following ref.~\cite{Abe:2018emu}} As pointed out previously~\cite{Abe:2018emu}, this approach leads to a vast overestimation of the loop contribution.